aws-samples/training-llm-on-sagemaker-for-multiple-nodes-with-deepspeed/README.md

           Exception raised from query at ../aten/src/ATen/cuda/CUDAEvent.h:95 (most recent call first):

 Please just ignore the error because the trained model assets have been uploaded to the S3.

+13. When enabling RDMA protocol on EFA for P4d/P4de instance, there is very large improvement on deepspeed training speed.
+Just configure the following env variables in SageMaker SDK API: 'FI_PROVIDER': 'efa', 'NCCL_PROTO': 'simple', 'FI_EFA_USE_DEVICE_RDMA': '1' .

 ## Deploy LLM on SageMaker